Battle of Sempach: Background

 During 1383 and 1384, the expansion of the Old Swiss Confederacy collided with Austrian interests.
 The interests of Austria were further undermined in the Pact of Constance, a union of Zürich, Zug, Solothurn and 51 cities of Swabia.
 In 1385, there were various attacks, without formal declaration of war or central organization, by forces of Zürich, Zug and Lucerne on the Austrian strongholds of Rapperswil, Rothenburg, Cham and Wolhusen.

-In 1384 the people of Entlebuch receive the Lucerne citizenry and on Epiphany on the 6 January 1386, Lucerne expanded its sphere of influence by providing the same right also to the people of Sempach.
-Lucerne entered further pacts with a number of towns and valleys under Austrian control, including, Meienberg, Reichensee and Willisau.
-This move was the immediate cause of war.
+In 1384, the people of Entlebuch receive the Lucerne citizenry and on Epiphany, on 6 January 1386, Lucerne expanded its sphere of influence by providing the same right also to the people of Sempach.
+Lucerne entered further pacts with a number of towns and valleys under Austrian control, including Meienberg, Reichensee and Willisau.
+These moves were the immediate cause of war.
 On 14 January, Lucerne called on the confederates for assistance.
-A local Austrian force defeated the confederate garrison at Meienberg on the 28 January, killing over hundred and forty Swiss soldiers.
+A local Austrian force defeated the confederate garrison at Meienberg on 28 January, killing over one hundred and forty Swiss soldiers.
 An armistice was called on 21 February, and negotiations were held in Zürich.
-But neither side had any real interest in ending the conflict at this point, and as the armistice ended, the conflict escalated into a full-scale military confrontation.
+Neither side had any real interest in ending the conflict at this point, and as the armistice ended, the dispute escalated into a full-scale military confrontation.

-Duke Leopold gathered his troops at Brugg, consisting of his feudal vassals from Swabia, the Alsace, Tyrol, as well as troops from Burgundy, Milan, and even England.
+Duke Leopold gathered his troops at Brugg, consisting of his feudal vassals from Swabia, the Alsace, and Tyrol, as well as troops from Burgundy, Milan, and even England.
 In the course of a few weeks, no less than 167 noblemen, both secular and of the church, declared war on the Swiss.
 These declarations were sent to the Swiss diet in 20 packets, in order to increase the effect of shock.
 On 24 June, a messenger from Württemberg brought 15 declarations of war.
 Before all letters had been read, the messenger from Pfirt delivered another eight, and before he had finished speaking, letters from the lords of Schaffhausen were brought in.
 Another eight messengers arrived on the following day.